-Toilet in the awning
+Toilet in the awning or toilet tent

 When travelling the toilet is then stored under one of the seats and can, in an emergency still be accessed for use.

-This helps you to be totally self sufficient and means you can stop off for cups of tea or coffee along the way without worrying about finding water. or somewhere to empty the waste.
+The water tanks help you to be totally self sufficient and means you can stop off for cups of tea or coffee along the way without worrying about finding water. or somewhere to empty the waste.

 20 litres of water can last quite a long time and we very rarely have to fill up more than twice in a weeks holiday - although if you are drinking water 'neat' and not boiling it for tea and coffee etc. then it would be better to fill your glass from the campsite mains tap as water in the tank for too long really should be boiled.